absmach/supermq-docs/docs/authorization.md

 ## User Registration

-There are two ways to user get registered to Magistrala, Self Register and Register new users by Super Admin.
+There are two ways to user get registered to Magistrala, Self-register and Register new users by Super Admin.
 User Registration is self register default which can be changed by following environment variable:

 ```env